 Syracuse is a somewhat ethnically-diverse city.
 The people who call Syracuse home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Syracuse residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Syracuse include English, German, European, Irish, and Danish.
+Important ancestries of people in Syracuse include English, Irish, German, Swedish, and Scottish.

 The most common language spoken in Syracuse is English.
-Other important languages spoken here include Spanish and Thai.
+Other important languages spoken here include Spanish and Chinese.